Age Discrimination Lawyer in Allentown, PA

 All of these laws generally prohibit the same kind of discriminatory conduct in the workplace.
 The biggest difference between the laws is to which employers they apply.
 For example:

-• The ADEA applies only to Pennsylvania employers with at least 20 employees
+- The ADEA applies only to Pennsylvania employers with at least 20 employees

-• The PHRA applies only to Pennsylvania employers with at least four employees.
+- The PHRA applies only to Pennsylvania employers with at least four employees

-• Local laws usually apply to employers with any number of employees within the town or city.
+- Local laws usually apply to employers with any number of employees within the town or city

 Chances are, your employer is covered by one of these laws.
 As a result, an experienced age discrimination lawyer will be able to determine which laws apply to your case.

-Who Is Protected From Workplace Age Discrimination?
+Who is Protected From Workplace Age Discrimination?

-How Do You Prove Workplace Age Discrimination?
+How to Prove Workplace Age Discrimination

 To prove workplace age discrimination, you must typically show that you:

-• Are at least 40 years old
+- Are at least 40 years old

-• Were qualified for the position you sought or held
+- Were qualified for the position you sought or held

-• Suffered a negative employment action (e.g., termination, demotion, pay cut, etc.)
+- Suffered a negative employment action (e.g., termination, demotion, pay cut, etc.)

 Importantly, the U.S. Supreme Court has held that you do not need to show that you were replaced by, or treated worse than, an employee under 40 years of age.
 Instead, you merely need to show that you were replaced by, or treated worse than, a substantially younger employee.